 - Situation assessed

-- Situation assessed after 4 years – potential release of equity in home (Internal link to separate content).
+- Situation assessed after 4 years – potential release of equity in home.
 If you are a home-owner part of the initial proposal will include a review of the equity in

 your house after 4 years.
 If this has grown you may have to refinance to make an additional contribution to the IVA.

 This depends on individual circumstances.
 If you want further information please contact us to discuss in more detail.

 - At the end of your five-year repayment plan, any debt leftover is legally written off.
 This debt is classed as unaffordable to you, as set out in your initial IVA proposal which your Wilson Field nominee calculated from your income and outgoings.

 At the end of an IVA, any remaining debt will be written-off.
 With a fresh start and the familiarity of the routine of meeting your commitments, it is an opportunity to get back to normality.
 An IVA will stay on your credit history for 6 years after the start of the arrangement, so you may need to rebuild your credit rating.

 To begin to recover your credit score, apply for a credit card with a low limit & use it to set up regular, small payments such as your mobile phone contract or petrol top-ups.
 To make sure you never miss or are late with payments, we recommend setting up a direct debit for the minimum monthly payment; you can pay additional amounts if you wish.
 Frequent, low-risk steps such as these will build your reliability as a trusted, credit-borrower